-- 1. Two violations of 15 C.F.R. §760.2(d) Furnishing Information about Business Relationships with Boycotted Countries or Blacklisted Persons: During the period 2005 through 2007, Chemguard engaged in transactions involving the sale and/or transfer of goods or services (including information) from the United States to the U.A.E., activities in the interstate or foreign commerce of the United States, as defined in Section 760.1(d) of the Regulations.
-In connection with these activities, Chemguard, on two occasions, with intent to comply with further or support an unsanctioned foreign boycott, furnished information concerning its or another person's business relationships with another person who is known or believed to be restricted from having any business relationship with or in a boycotting country, an activity prohibited by Section 760.2(d) of the Regulations, and not excepted. - Five violations of 15 C.F.R. §760.5 Failing to Report the Receipt of a Request to Engage in a Restrictive Trade Practice or Foreign Boycott Against a Country Friendly to the United States:
+- 1. One violations of 15 C.F.R. §760.2(d) Furnishing Information about Business Relationships with Boycotted Countries or Blacklisted Persons: During the period January 2008 through April 2008, Climax engaged in transactions involving the sale and/or transfer of goods or services (including information) from the United States to Kuwait, activities in the interstate or foreign commerce of the United States, as defined in Section 760.1(d) of the Regulations.
+In connection with these activities, Climax, on one occasion, with intent to comply with further or support an unsanctioned foreign boycott, furnished information concerning its or another person's business relationships with another person who is known or believed to be restricted from having any business relationship with or in a boycotting country, an activity prohibited by Section 760.2(d) of the Regulations, and not excepted. - Two violations of 15 C.F.R. §760.5 Failing to Report the Receipt of a Request to Engage in a Restrictive Trade Practice or Foreign Boycott Against a Country Friendly to the United States:

-During the period 2004 through 2007, Chemguard engaged in transactions involving the sale and/or transfer of goods or services (including information) from the United States to the U.A.E. and Oman, activities in the interstate or foreign commerce of the United States, as defined in Section 760.1(d) of the Regulations.
-In connection with these activities, Chemguard, on five occasions, received a request to take an action which would have the effect of furthering or supporting a restrictive trade practice or unsanctioned foreign boycott.
-Chemguard failed to report to the Department of Commerce its receipts of these requests, as required by Section 760.5 of the Regulations.
+During the period January through April 2008, Climax engaged in transactions involving the sale and/or transfer of goods or services (including information) from the United States to Kuwait, activities in the interstate or foreign commerce of the United States, as defined in Section 760.1(d) of the Regulations.
+In connection with these activities, Climax, on two occasions, received a request to take an action which would have the effect of furthering or supporting a restrictive trade practice or unsanctioned foreign boycott.
+Climax failed to report to the Department of Commerce its receipts of these requests, as required by Section 760.5 of the Regulations.

-BIS and Chemguard having entered into a Settlement Agreement pursuant to Section 766.18(a) of the Regulations whereby the parties have agreed to settle this matter in accordance with the terms and conditions set forth therein and the terms of the Settlement Agreement having been approved by me;
+BIS and Climax have entered into a Settlement Agreement pursuant to Section 766.18(a) of the Regulations whereby the parties have agreed to settle this matter in accordance with the terms and conditions set forth therein and the terms of the Settlement Agreement have been approved by me.